Montana Leopold Conservation Award Seeks Applicants

 Sand County Foundation presents the Leopold Conservation Award to private landowners in 20 states for extraordinary achievement in voluntary conservation.
 In Montana, the $10,000 award is presented with the Office of Governor Steve Bullock, Montana Department of Agriculture, and the Montana Department of Natural Resources and Conservation’s Rangeland Resources Committee.

 Given in honor of renowned conservationist Aldo Leopold, the award recognizes landowners who inspire others with their dedication to land, water and wildlife habitat management on private, working land.
 In his influential 1949 book, “A Sand County Almanac,” Leopold called for an ethical relationship between people and the land they own and manage.

-Applications for the first Montana Leopold Conservation Award are now being accepted.
-The application may be submitted on behalf of a landowner, or landowners may apply themselves.
-The application is found at: https://sandcountyfoundation.org/uploads/Montana-2019-CFN-Web.pdf
+Nominations may be submitted on behalf of a landowner, or landowners may nominate themselves.
+The application is found at: https://sandcountyfoundation.org/uploads/Montana-2020-CFN.pdf

 Leopold Conservation Award

 Applications are reviewed by an independent panel of agricultural and conservation leaders.